al3xandr3/al3xandr3.github.io/_posts/2021-02-18-Evolution-of-metrics-for-the-social-media-era.md

 ---
-layout: post
 title: Evolution of metrics for the social media era
 category: data
 tags:
   - data
-intro: "Evolution of metrics for the social media era"
+excerpt: "Evolution of metrics for the social media era"
 ---

 <br>